 There’s one room suited to wheelchair users.
 The restaurant at The Pig is extremely popular, so be sure to make dinner reservations when you book or you might not get a table.
 A two night minimum stay is required at weekends.

-Cots are £10 a night, extra beds £20 (for under-12s).
-A local nanny can be arranged with a week’s notice (£28 for four hours minimum).
+Some rooms can fit a baby cot (£10 a night) or an extra bed (£20 a night for under-12s), on request only.
+A local nanny can be arranged with a week’s notice (£48 for four hours minimum).
 The restaurant serves smaller options for kids.